thoughtbot/maybe_haskell/book/haskell-basics/data-types.md

 ## Sum Types

-As alluded to earlier, types can have more than one constructor, each separated by a `|` symbol.
+As alluded to earlier, types can have more than one data constructor, each separated by a `|` symbol.
 This is called a *sum type* because the total number of values you can build of this type is the sum of the number of values you can build with each constructor.

 ```haskell
 data Person = PersonWithAge String Int | PersonWithoutAge String